 #4 – Incorporate High-Quality Product Videos

 If convenience is a highly mentioned benefit to e-commerce, then the lack of product interaction and experience is the negative counterpart.
 People can’t try on clothes and shoes for fit, feel fabrics or materials for quality, or know exactly what the product will look like in “real life” when utilizing e-commerce.
 Nice images can really help, especially when taken at various angles and such, but high-quality product videos seem to be so much more effective at bridging the gap and giving consumers the confidence to buy.
 Examples of videos that could be featured for e-commerce sites include things like video reviews, unboxing segments, or clips of the product in use.
 Whatever you choose to include, the addition of a high-quality video can boost e-commerce sales.
-For help getting started with a high-quality product video, check out this easy to use video editor tool by Renderforest.
+For help getting started with a high-quality product online video editor, check out this easy to use video editor tool by Renderforest.

 #5 – Keep Shipping Rates Reasonable